CohortInsights/util/README.md

 # util
-utilities code repo for CohortInsights
+Code repository for the utilities package